Gualor/PSoC-Final-Project/README.md

         </p>

     - N = request number of logs stored in the EEPROM.
-    >Before request a specific log, you have to request the number of stored log
+    >Before requesting a specific log, you must first request the number of stored log at least once.
+This is done in order to check for bad log ID requests.

 ## Demo